Substance Use

 The short answer is yes; Valium can be addictive.
 Valium works by calming down your brain activity.
 (12) For someone experiencing severe anxiety or other mental health disorders, this effect can feel like a huge relief.
 However, over time, your brain might rely on Valium to stay calm and function normally.

-Valium use, or diazepam, is a go-to for tackling things like anxiety and muscle twitches.
+Valium use is a go-to for tackling things like anxiety and muscle twitches.
 It even steps up to help individuals shake off alcohol withdrawal symptoms.

 It’s often prescribed to help with: